cronelab/ReconstructionSuite/CONTRIBUTING.md

 dependencies to ensure you will be able to run all tests.

     $ pip install flake8 pytest pytest-cov

-Running code linter:

-    TODO: @Christopher can you add how you can code lint the javascript code?

 ## Building the documentation